-In celebration of MLK, Jr. Day, we share a special performance from our students a few years ago – singing Academy Award-Winning Song “Glory” (Selma).
+In celebration of MLK, Jr. Day, we share a special performance from our students almost a decade ago singing Academy Award-Winning Song “Glory” (Selma).

-PBS NewsHour Classroom provides classroom lesson plans and resources which examine Dr. King’s impact on civil rights and his legacy.
+PBS NewsHour Classroom provides classroom lesson plans and resources that examine MLK, Jr.’s impact on civil rights and his legacy.
 Read More

-Explore Martin Luther King Lesson Plans and Resources: Understanding a Life and Legacy.
+Explore MLK, Jr. Lesson Plans and Resources: Understanding a Life and Legacy.
 Read More

 The History Channel provides an overview of the Civil Rights Act of 1964 and other important laws.
 Read More

-PBS Digital Studios & Origin of Everything presents how we got Martin Luther King, Jr. Day in America.
+PBS Digital Studios & Origin of Everything presents how we got MLK, Jr. Day in America.

-Did you know Martin Luther King Jr Day wasn’t celebrated in all 50 states until 2000?
-Did you know in order to create the holiday we needed help from Stevie Wonder and the National Football League?
+Did you know MLK, Jr. Day wasn’t celebrated in all 50 states until 2000?
+Did you know to create the holiday we needed help from Stevie Wonder and the National Football League?
 Why was this the case?
-How did happen?
 Watch to learn more.